-Credit risk is the potential of loss arising from failure of a debtor or counterparty to meet their contractual obligations.
-It arises primarily from lending activities, the provision of guarantees (including letters of credit), commitments to lend, investments in bonds and notes, financial markets transactions, provision of credit enhancements (e.g. credit swaps and lender's mortgage securitisations and other associated activities.
-In the insurance business, credit risk arises from investment in bonds and notes, loans and from reliance on reinsurance.
+Credit risk is the potential of loss arising from failure of a counterparty to meet their contractual obligations.
+It arises primarily from lending activities, the provision of guarantees (including letters of credit), investments in bonds and notes, financial markets transactions, credit enhancements, securitisations and other associated activities.
+In the insurance business, credit risk primarily arises from investment in bonds and notes, loans and from reliance on reinsurance.